Pavel Zacha Game Preview: Bruins vs. Red Wings

-Pavel Zacha and the Boston Bruins will be in action on Saturday at 7:00 PM ET, and they'll be facing the Detroit Red Wings.
-Considering a wager on Zacha?
-We have numbers and figures to assist you.
+The Boston Bruins, with Pavel Zacha, will be in action Saturday at 7:00 PM ET, and they'll be facing the Detroit Red Wings.
+Prop bets for Zacha in that upcoming Bruins-Red Wings matchup are available, so check out our stats to help you.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.